4.2 Directed Graphs

 - Single-source shortest directed paths: given a digraph and source s, is there a directed path from s to v?
 If so, find a shortest such path.
 BreadthFirstDirectedPaths.java uses breadth-first search to solve this problem.

 Cycles and DAGs.Directed cycles are of particular importance in applications that involve processing digraphs.
+The input file tinyDAG.txt corresponds to the following DAG:

 - Directed cycle detection: does a given digraph have a directed cycle?
 If so, find such a cycle.
 DirectedCycle.java solves this problem using depth-first search.